vzuburlis/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 55: Sep 16, 2019
+Made automated tests with jmeter by recording them from blazemeter.

 ### Day 54: Sep 15, 2019
 Published a turotial of how to create multisite.